chloealbright/DevHiveMind/Architecture/Domain-driven design.md

 Domain-driven design (DDD) is an approach to software development that focuses on understanding and modeling the core domain of a business or application.
 It aims to align software design with the complexities and nuances of the domain, resulting in more maintainable, flexible, and scalable systems.

+Domain driven design is used when there's a lot of complexity in the domain that you're trying to build for

 Here are some key concepts and principles of Domain-driven design:

 1. Ubiquitous Language: DDD promotes the use of a common, shared language between developers and domain experts.
 This language, known as the "ubiquitous language," is used in communication, code, and documentation.
 By using a consistent language, misunderstandings and gaps in communication can be minimized, fostering a deeper understanding of the domain.